Medal of Honor Ceremony, Jan. 3, 2025

-Former U.S. Army Specialist Fourth Class Kenneth J. David shakes hands with President Joe Biden after receiving the Medal of Honor during a ceremony at the White House, Jan.
+President Joe Biden stands beside Loretta Orig, of Honolulu, Hawaii, and sister of former U.S. Army Pvt.
+Bruno R. Orig, during the reading of Pvt.
+Orig's Medal of Honor citation at a White House ceremony, Jan.
 3, 2025.
-David – the only living recipient among the seven U.S. Soldiers from the Korean and Vietnam Wars to receive the Medal of Honor during the ceremony – was recognized and honored for his acts of gallantry and intrepidity above and beyond the call of duty while serving as a radio operator with Company D, 1st Battalion, 506th Infantry Regiment, 101st Airborne Division, during combat operations on May 7, 1970 near Fire Support Base Maureen, Thua Thien province, Republic of Vietnam.
-(U.S. Army Photo by Henry Villarama)
+Orig – one of seven U.S. Soldiers from the Korean and Vietnam Wars to receive the Medal of Honor at the White House – was posthumously recognized and honored for his acts of gallantry and intrepidity above and beyond the call of duty during enemy contact on Feb.
+15, 1951, near Chipyong-ni, Korea, while serving in Company G, 23rd Infantry Regiment, 2nd Infantry Division.
+(U.S. Army photo by Henry Villarama)

 |Date Taken: